orbitalchicken/Roadmap/Fixed.md

         Clicking Linux kernel headers 4.4, and selecting ‘Ignore updates for this package’ has no effect.
 Understandable for newer kernel/kernel headers update? update policy choice doesn't stick
         don't start mintupdate in guest sessions
+        Don't use Ctrl+C as shortcut to empty the list (needed to copy text e.g. from the description of changes) Firefox should always be flagged as a security update Fit policy page within 800x600

     blueberry:
         add a way to disable the autostart
+        Button on popup to open/view file just received via Bluetooth is not translated unicode issue when receiving file

     mintinstall:
         can't access office category (happens in MATE but not in Cinnamon, issue in Pixbuf SVG support..)

+    codecs:
+        remove xplayer-mozilla
+        remove icedtea
+        gstreamer fails to install codecs

+    artwork:
+        xfce window buttons in mint-y

 Cinnamon Edition
 ----------------
     nemo-preview doesn't work
-    screensaver should not activate for guest sessions
+    screensaver should not activate for guest sessions In Mint menu Nemo (Files) is not translated can't run onboard in cinnamon -> hide it from menu and implement a menu entry for cinnamon's built-in keyboard

 MATE Edition